Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Introduction

 \section{Introduction}

-Wormholes are intriguing constructs that serve as tunnels connecting distant spacetime points~\cite{Dai2020,Turimov2025,Bronnikov2023,Cataldo2017,Yousaf2025,Prat2015,Dai2019,Godani2019}.
+Wormholes are intriguing constructs that serve as tunnels connecting distant spacetime points~\citep{Dai2020,Turimov2025,Bronnikov2023,Cataldo2017,Yousaf2025,Prat2015,Dai2019,Godani2019}.
 Both distinct spacetime domains are linked through a throat-like geometry.
-Originally, wormholes emerged as exact solutions of the Einstein field equation~\cite{Zangeneh2025}.
-Due to their geometric nature, these exotic objects may potentially exist in curved spacetimes within a broad class of gravity theories~\cite{Bambi2021}.
-Interestingly, wormholes have been associated with rapid interstellar travel, warp drives~\cite{Shinkai2015}, and candidates for active galactic nuclei \cite{Piotrovich}.
+Originally, wormholes emerged as exact solutions of the Einstein field equation~\citep{Zangeneh2025}.

-Historically, the first insight into what would later be interpreted as a wormhole can be traced back to Flamm’s 1916 work~\cite{Flamm1916} (see Ref.~\cite{Flamm2015} for the English translation), where he analyzed the Schwarzschild spacetime.
-In 1935, Einstein \& Rosen~\cite{Einstein1935} found a solution bearing a resemblance to a wormhole, which was identified as a ``bridge'' that connects two identical physical spaces.
+\cite{Einstein1935} found a solution bearing a resemblance to a wormhole, which was identified as a ``bridge'' that connects two identical physical spaces.
 This work gave rise to the term ``Einstein–Rosen bridge''.
-The term ``wormhole'' was later introduced in 1957 by Misner \& Wheeler~\cite{Misner1957}.
+The term ``wormhole'' was later introduced by~\cite{Misner1957}.
 It is worth noting that the putative wormhole in the Einstein–Rosen bridge is not traversable, since it is colocated with the blackhole’s singularity.
-The surface of the blackhole is the event horizon, which cannot be a wormhole~\cite{Radhakrishnan2024}.
+The surface of the blackhole is the event horizon, which cannot be a wormhole~\citep{Radhakrishnan2024}.

-The formalism of traversable wormholes was introduced by Morris \& Thorne~\cite{Morris1988} in their seminal 1988 paper.
-In constructing traversable wormholes, the null energy condition (NEC) must be violated by the energy-momentum tensor (EMT)~\cite{Lobo2016}.
-It should be noted that there are three other energy conditions: the weak energy condition (WEC), the strong energy condition (SEC), and the dominant energy condition (DEC)~\cite{Radhakrishnan2024}.
-The violation of NEC implies that all the energy conditions are not validated~\cite{Moraes2019}.
-In general~relativity~(GR), the violation of NEC typically requires the presence of exotic matter~\cite{Kokubu2020}.
-Many authors~\cite{Chianese2017,Mustafa2020,AzregAinou2015,Kuhfittig2006,Bhattacharya2019,Sreekumar2025} have included the exotic matter in their studies on wormholes.
-Furthermore, a comprehensive review of wormhole physics can be found in Ref.~\cite{Lobo2016}.
+The formalism of traversable wormholes was introduced by~\cite{Morris1988} in their seminal 1988 paper.
+In constructing traversable wormholes, the null energy condition (NEC) must be violated by the energy-momentum tensor (EMT)~\citep{Lobo2016}.
+It should be noted that there are three other energy conditions: the weak energy condition (WEC), the strong energy condition (SEC), and the dominant energy condition (DEC)~\citep{Radhakrishnan2024}.
+The violation of NEC implies that all the energy conditions are not validated~\citep{Moraes2019}.
+In general~relativity~(GR), the violation of NEC typically requires the presence of exotic matter~\citep{Kokubu2020}.
+Many authors~\citep{Chianese2017,Mustafa2020,AzregAinou2015,Kuhfittig2006,Bhattacharya2019,Sreekumar2025} have included the exotic matter in their studies on wormholes.
+Furthermore, \cite{Lobo2016} provided a comprehensive review of wormhole physics. \cite{Falco1,Falco2,Falco3,Falco4,Falco5,Falco6} worked on the development of possible astrophysical techniques to detect the wormholes.